notZaki/PandocCiter/README.md

     + Function: This is useful if there are multiple markdown files with one external master file containing the YAML header with the `bibliography: [path/to/bib]` entry.
 This avoids having to insert the bibliography YAML header into each individual file.
 - `PandocCiter.ShowLog`
     + Type: Boolean
     + Function: This will show a log in the Output panel, useful for answering questions like "Why isn't the extension finding my bib file?".
-The Output panel can be ccessed via `VSCode Top Menubar -> View -> Output` which will open a panel at the bottom.
+The Output panel can be accessed via `VSCode Top Menubar -> View -> Output` which will open a panel at the bottom.
 Select `PandocCiter` from the drop down list, and the extension's log should show up.

 ## Acknowledgements

-- This extension is essentially a stripped down version of the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop) that has been repurposed for markdown/pandoc.
+- This extension is essentially a stripped down version of the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop) that has been adjusted for markdown/pandoc.